KamaliyaDhawal/dk-typeorm-spcall/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

+## Note
+currently support for only MsSql database, we will provide support for other databases very soon.

 ## Thanks and Happy Coding.... 😊